iferminm/iferminm.github.io/content/Blog/engage.md

 write I want to reply, but I muted all the groups, I'll check them only when I want to, same for social media apps.

-I quied facebook and instagram about a year ago and I don't miss them at all, I'm only on twitter, reddit and linkedin, all of them muted on my phone and I only check them when I want to, not when they tell me *hey, you have a message* or *hey, someone liked something* same goes for gmail, I check it only when I want to, usually on my laptop.
+I quit Facebook and Instagram about a year ago and I don't miss them at all, I'm only on twitter, reddit and linkedin, all of them muted on my phone and I only check them when I want to, not when they tell me *hey, you have a message* or *hey, someone liked something* same goes for gmail, I check it only when I want to, usually on my laptop.

-On my corporate phone I have notifications for almost everything, that is basically slack, gmail and victorops, but I have silent hours for slack so I don't get bothered at all times, specially over the weekend.
+On my corporate phone I have notifications for almost everything, that is basically slack, gmail and VictorOps, but I have silent hours for slack so I don't get bothered at all times, specially over the weekend.

 ### The most important thing